Data Processing Agreement (DPA) — Tosvi

 1. Assist the Studio — taking into account the nature of processing, assist

-1. Deletion or return — at the Studio's choice, delete or return all
+1. Deletion or return — at the Studio's choice, delete or return all personal

 1. Restrictions — Tosvi shall not: (a) sell the Studio's personal data or